 Acceptance Rate: 12%

 Undergrad Enrollment: 1,500

-Founded in 1906, C of O was initially a high school, then a junior college, before becoming a four-year college in 1965.
-There are more than 30 undergraduate majors across Agriculture, Child Studies, Conservation and Wildlife Management, Hospitality Management, Theatre, and more.
+Founded in 1906, College of the Ozarks was initially a high school, then a junior college, before becoming a four-year college in 1965.
+Now, there are more than 30 undergraduate majors across fields like agriculture, child studies, conservation and wildlife management, hospitality management, theatre, and more.

-C of O embraces a unique approach to education, offering the opportunity for full-time students to work at one of 100+ campus jobs or industries to help pay for their tuition, while the remaining portion of expenses is covered by scholarships.
+College of the Ozarks embraces a unique approach to education, offering the opportunity for full-time students to work at one of 100+ campus jobs or industries to help pay for their tuition, while the remaining portion of expenses is covered by scholarships.
 That means students graduate debt-free.

-Learn more about C of O and what it takes to get accepted.
+Learn more about College of the Ozarks and what it takes to get accepted.

 Acceptance Rate: 78%

 Middle 50% SAT: 1090-1290